One of the largest misconceptions about becoming an egg donor is the rumor that the process will impact your own future fertility.

 Fact is, there has not been a single study that has positively linked egg donation to infertility.
 In fact, The American Society for Reproductive Medicine (ASRM) has even gone on the record to state that, “There are no long-term adverse risks of IVF” or egg donation. -Richard J. Paulson, president-elect of the American Society for Reproductive Medicine (ASRM).

 Still have questions?
-We’d love to entertain them.
-Please feel free to reach out to us via phone or Email so that we can talk with you about egg donation and how it will not impact your odds at becoming a mother later in life.
+We’d love to answer them.
+Please feel free to reach out to us via phone or email so that we can talk with you about egg donation and how it will not impact your odds at becoming a mother later in life.
+Or learn more about becoming an egg donor on our website: https://familyinceptions.com/egg-donors/